MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### The video preview on a step is blurry

-The HoloLens app converts and resizes videos when they’re uploaded to ensure optimal performance on HoloLens.
+The [!include[pn-hololens](../includes/pn-hololens.md)] app converts and resizes videos when they’re uploaded to ensure optimal performance on [!include[pn-hololens](../includes/pn-hololens.md)].
 If your video was recorded at a very high resolution, or if it’s extremely large, the transcoding process might have degraded its quality.
 Re-record and upload a new video, keeping length and resolution in mind.

 As a best practice, video clips should not be too long (**maximum of 2 minutes**).
 This helps operators focus on one meaningful task at a time and keeps them from getting overwhelmed.

 #### Deleting an asset from a step (from the bin) in the PC app will remove all previously placed instances on HoloLens

-If you’re editing an existing guide, where an asset was placed in a bin in the PC app, and then instances of that asset were placed in the world on HoloLens, note that deleting the asset from the bin removes all of the placed assets in space.
+If you’re editing an existing guide, where an asset was placed in a bin in the PC app, and then instances of that asset were placed in the world on [!include[pn-hololens](../includes/pn-hololens.md)], note that deleting the asset from the bin removes all of the placed assets in space.
 Adding the asset again will not restore the placed instances.
 To restore, press the **Undo** button in the PC app to revert the change.

 #### Uploading glTF files with dependencies across different folders might result in upload errors